Croisilles Harbour

 Croisilles Harbour (formerly spelt Croixelles Harbour) is a natural inlet north of Nelson at the westernmost edge of the Marlborough Sounds on the northern coast of New Zealand's South Island.
-It has two major arms, Okiwi Bay and Squally Cove.
+It has two major arms, Ōkiwi Bay and Squally Cove.

 The inlet was named by early explorer Dumont D'Urville after his mother's home village of Croisilles, Calvados.